biancapower/co-authored-commits-demo/README.md

 This repo demonstrates what a co-authored commit looks like.
 Two blank lines are required in the commit message.
 Third attempt now.
+The email address needs to be wrapped in <>